-The first plot in Figure 34 shows the measured outdoor airflow rates and resulting ACH for the second week of October 2012.
-For this test period, the looser east building is in its standard leakage configuration (8.9 ACH50).
+The first plot in Figure 34 shows the measured total infiltration rates and resulting ACH for 8 days in the middle of October 2012.
+For this test period, the looser east building is in its standard leakage configuration (8 ACH50).
 The tighter west building (2.2 ACH50) had the supply fan operating for the entire period.
 Note in the plot that the west building experiences a greater amount of outdoor air as well as a more consistent value.
-The effective ventilation rate for the east building is only about 40 CFM or 0.18 ACH.
-However, the west building with the ventilation system saw an average outdoor air introduction rate of 73 CFM or 0.33 ACH.
-For illustration, a dotted horizontal line is shown that represents the outdoor ventilation rate (63 CFM) and satisfaction of the recommended ASHRAE Standard 62-2 air quality standard for a residence of this configuration.
-Note that if the 2 CFM/100 ft of default leakage assumed in the ASHRAE Standard 62 is included, the reference Standard 62-2 ventilation rate would be 94 CFM for the test houses.
-Under this assumption, both the mechanically ventilated home and the leakier one without would significantly fall under the recommended effective ventilation level.
+The effective infiltration rate for the east building is only about 40 CFM or 0.18 ACH.
+However, the west building with the mechanical ventilation system saw an average total outdoor air introduction rate of 73 CFM or 0.33 ACH.
+For illustration, a dotted horizontal gray line shown in the plot below represents the outdoor mechanical ventilation rate (63 CFM) recommended by the ASHRAE Standard 62.2-2013, the air quality standard for a residence of this configuration.
+A dotted blue horizontal line shows the total ventilation rate (76 CFM) assumed by ASHRAE Standard 62.2-2013 when the estimates for natural infiltration are included.
+Although the west building comes close to matching this value, the east building falls short.